-The SEMSWA floodplain management regulations defined in this manual shall apply to all areas of special flood hazard within the City.
+The Arapahoe County floodplain management regulations defined in this manual shall apply to all areas of special flood hazard within the jurisdiction of Arapahoe County.
 Some of these special flood hazard areas have been identified with hydrologic and hydraulic studies and mapping efforts by FEMA, the Urban Drainage and Flood Control District, and other sources.
 These areas have been clearly designated as Floodplain.
-There are channels and streams in Centennial that do not have FEMA designated Special Flood Hazard Areas.
-SEMSWA will regulate these unstudied areas or special flood hazard areas in the same manner as those which have been mapped.
-These regulations define a regulatory floodplain as any drainageway with a drainage tributary area of 130 acres or more, consistent with the UDFCD's definition of a major drainageway.
-The floodplain management requirements in these Criteria shall apply to all properties that meet this definition, whether or not they have been mapped by FEMA, the UDFCD, or others, and whether or not they have been designated by an F zone.
+There are numerous channels and streams in Arapahoe County that do not have FEMA designated Special Flood Hazard Areas and a large portion of the County is outside of the Urban Drainage and Flood Control District, therefore no FHAD studies have been completed.
+The potential for loss of life and/or property along these streams is just as great as along those channels or where floodplain limits or Special Flood Hazard Areas have been identified.
+In general, Arapahoe County will regulate these unstudied areas or special flood hazard areas in the same manner as those which have been mapped.
+The County shall generally define a regulatory floodplain as any drainageway with a drainage tributary area of 130 acres or more, consistent with the UDFCD's definition of a major drainageway.
+The floodplain management requirements in these Criteria shall apply to all properties that meet this definition, whether or not they have been mapped by FEMA. the UDFCD, or others, and whether or not they have been designated by an F zone.